waltligon/orangefs/doc/coding/developer-guidelines.md

 When you run your program, it should print a message to the screen indicating that Electric Fence is in use.
-If your program segfaults, it will not show you where it occurred, but you can then debug the program with gdb to determine this information (section [6](#sec:gdb){reference-type="ref" reference="sec:gdb"}).
+If your program segfaults, it will not show you where it occurred, but you can then debug the program with gdb to determine this information (section [6](#sec:gdb)).

 ### Electric Fence options

 There are several helpful Electric Fence options that can be controlled by way of environment variables.
 The following list summarizes the most useful ones.
-They can be turned on in tcsh by typing "setenv VARIABLE value" or in bash by typing "export VARIABLE=value", where VARIABLE is the option you wish to control and value is the value that you wish to set it to.
+They can be turned on in tcsh by typing “setenv VARIABLE value” or in bash by typing “export VARIABLE=value”, where VARIABLE is the option you wish to control and value is the value that you wish to set it to.

   - EF\_ALIGNMENT: This controls the allignment of dynamically allocated memory.
-By default, this alignment is equal to your machines's word size.
+By default, this alignment is equal to your machines’s word size.
 This means that small overruns might go unnoticed because extra memory has been allocated for certain buffers.
 To make sure that this does not happen, set alignment to 1.
 This ensures that even the small overruns will be caught.

   - EF\_PROTECT\_BELOW: When this option is set to 1, it tells Electric Fence to check for buffer underruns in addtion to buffer overruns.

   - EF\_PROTECT\_FREE: When this option is set to 1, Electric Fence will check to be sure that memory is not being accessed after it has been released with the free() system call.